jump3rhood/react-hooks/widget/README.md

+# A simple web app built to learn react-hooks

+Hooks covered -- useState, useEffect and the cleanup function, useRef

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).